Back to Research

 Why Standard Batteries Fail Below Freezing

-Understanding the science behind battery failure in cold temperatures and how extreme temperature batteries overcome these challenges through advanced chemistry and intelligent design.
+Understanding the science behind battery failure in cold temperatures and how wide temp batteries overcome these challenges through advanced chemistry and intelligent design.

 Key Takeaway

-Standard batteries lose up to 50% of their capacity at 32°F (0°C) and become completely unusable below 0°F (-18°C) due to fundamental chemical and physical limitations that extreme temperature batteries are specifically engineered to overcome.
+Standard batteries lose up to 50% of their capacity at 32°F (0°C) and become completely unusable below 0°F (-18°C) due to fundamental chemical and physical limitations that wide temp batteries are specifically engineered to overcome.

 The Physics of Battery Failure in Cold